michelesr/thesis/src/ci.md

          --net container:gogs \
          michelesr/jenkins

-In order to grant access to the Docker daemon inside the container, the UNIX socket `/var/run/docker.sock`, the docker client (retrieved with the bashism `$(which docker)`), the device mapper library, and a directory for jenkins data have to be mounted.
-With the `--net container:gogs` parameter, the Jenkins container will share the same network stack of the Gogs container, and the they will be able to communicate connecting to the loopback device `localhost`.
+In order to grant access to the Docker daemon inside the container, the Unix socket `/var/run/docker.sock`, the Docker client (retrieved with the bashism `$(which docker)`), the `libdevmapper` library used for the creation of virtual volumes, and a directory for Jenkins data have to be mounted.
+With the `--net container:gogs` parameter, the Jenkins container will share the same network stack of the Gogs container, and they will be able to communicate through the loopback device `localhost`.

-Note that this process has been tested on an Arch Linux distribution and some parameters (such as the library path) can be different in another distribution.
-Also the `jenkins_data` directory must belong to the same UID as the jenkins user (`1000`).
-The UID of the current user can be found with the command:
+The command has been tested on an Arch Linux distribution and some parameters (such as the library path) can be different in another distribution.
+Also the `jenkins_data` directory has to belong to the same UID of the Jenkins user (`1000`).
+The UID of the current user can be retrieved with the command:

     $ cat /etc/passwd | grep $(whoami)
     michele:x:1000:1000::/home/michele:/usr/bin/zsh

-If the users doesn't match, using of UID `1000` can always be forced with:
+If the UID doesn't match, it can always be forced with:

     # chmod 1000:1000 $HOME/jenkins_data

-If Gogs is up and has been launched with the command provided previously, Jenkins can be accessed at the URL `http://localhost:5000`, because the port for the Jenkins service has been exported at the Gogs launch.
+Assuming that Gogs is running and has been launched with the command provided previously, Jenkins can be accessed at the url `http://localhost:5000`, because the port for the Jenkins service has been exposed at the launch of Gogs container.

 ### Security Configuration